vans163/websocket2-drafts/websocket2-over-http2.md

 ~~~
 Any sliding window MUST NEVER have its context reset.

-If the deflated payload trailing 4 bytes are 0x00, 0x00, 0xFF, 0xFF, remove
+If the deflated payload trailing 4 octets are 0x00, 0x00, 0xFF, 0xFF, remove
 them before sending the payload.

 Before inflating the payload append 0x00, 0x00, 0xFF, 0xFF to the end of it.